SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

 \subsection{Stage 3: Dual-Model Filtering.}

 We adopt a fine-grained filtering strategy that operates at the clip level, preserving valuable surgical segments rather than discarding entire videos through coarse filtering.
 This enables preservation of informative surgical segments even when other parts of the same video are irrelevant or noisy.
-Our goal is to filter out clip–caption pairs that are (i) visually non-surgical or (ii) textually non-descriptive, applying visual and textual checks before retaining a pair. \\
+Our goal is to filter out clip–caption pairs that are (i) visually non-surgical or (ii) textually non-descriptive, applying visual and textual checks before retaining a pair.
+We describe our proposed filtering methodology for each modality in this section and detailed quantitative results in Sec. \ref{sec:pipeline_details_SM} from Appendix. \\

-\textit{Visual filtering:} We apply visual filtering at the most granular level, $\mathcal{D}_{\mathrm{task}}$ and propagate to corresponding step- and phase- level clips to maintain computational efficiency while ensuring hierarchical consistency.
-For each task-level clip $x^{\mathrm{task}}_{ij}$, we uniformly sample $N$ frames $\{f_{ij}^1, \dots, f_{ij}^N\}$ and classify them using a zero-shot SigLIP vision-language model~\citep{open_clip}.
-We use design prompt templates (Fig.~\ref{fig:zero-shot-classification-prompts} in SM) to define the \emph{surgical} and \emph{non-surgical} classes.
+\textit{Visual filtering:} We apply visual filtering at the most granular level, $\mathcal{D}_{\mathrm{fine}}$ and propagate to corresponding mid- and coarse- level clips to maintain computational efficiency while ensuring hierarchical consistency.
+For each fine-level clip $x^{\mathrm{fine}}_{ij}$, we uniformly sample $N$ frames $\{f_{ij}^1, \dots, f_{ij}^N\}$ and classify them using a zero-shot SigLIP vision-language model~\citep{open_clip}.
+We design prompt templates (Fig.~\ref{fig:zero-shot-classification-prompts} in Appendix) to define the \emph{surgical} and \emph{non-surgical} classes.
 For each class, we compute its embedding as the average of multiple prompts, which we found empirically to produce more robust predictions than representing each class with a single prompt.
 Each frame $f_{ij}^n$ is assigned to the class whose averaged prompt embedding has the highest cosine similarity with the frame embedding.

-A task-level clip $x^{\mathrm{task}}_{ij}$ is classified as \emph{surgical} if more than $50\%$ of its sampled frames are labeled as surgical:
+A fine-level clip $x^{\mathrm{fine}}_{ij}$ is classified as \emph{surgical} if more than $50\%$ of its sampled frames are labeled as surgical:

-Once all clips in $\mathcal{D}_{\mathrm{task}}$ are classified, labels are propagated directly to their corresponding clips in $\mathcal{D}_{\mathrm{step}}$ and $\mathcal{D}_{\mathrm{phase}}$ to ensure hierarchical consistency.
-A higher-level clip inherits its label if all of its constituent task segments share the same label.
-If labels are mixed, the higher-level clip is assigned the majority label among its task segments.
+Once all clips in $\mathcal{D}_{\mathrm{fine}}$ are classified, labels are propagated directly to their corresponding clips in $\mathcal{D}_{\mathrm{mid}}$ and $\mathcal{D}_{\mathrm{coarse}}$ to ensure hierarchical consistency.
+A higher-level clip inherits its label if all of its constituent fine segments share the same label.
+If labels are mixed, the higher-level clip is assigned the majority label among its fine segments.
 This direct propagation ensures consistent filtering throughout the hierarchy while preserving the fine-grained classification performed at the most granular level. \\